jumpinjackie/mapguide/MgDev/Doc/devguide/source/analyzing_features.rst

 To execute the commands, call ``MgFeatureService::UpdateFeatures()``.
 The feature class name and property names in any of the feature commands must match the class name and property names in the feature source.
+If you want to execute feature commands against a ``MgLayer`` object, call ``MgLayer::UpdateFeatures()``.
+The feature class name and feature source id of the ``MgLayer`` object is used

 For example, to delete all features in a feature class with an identity property ``ID``, execute the following: